 Lead has been a lubricant for brass, bronze, and copper processing since ancient times.
 Brass can contain several hundred ppm to 2 % residual surface lead.
 Lead is hard to remove because the alloy metals in brass (primary Zinc) and bronze (primarily Tin) can also be plucked out with lead by conventional means and ruin the alloy.
-Many strategies for removing lead require harsh conditions, produce low yields and have waste problems.
+Current strategies for removing lead require harsh conditions, produce low yields and have waste problems.

-The Stone Chemical Company passivation process uses a proprietary product CU400L for the removal of leachable lead from wrought brass, bronze, and copper parts down to near 1 ppb.
+The purpose of this letter is outline the Stone Chemical Company passivation process using the proprietary product CU400L for the removal of leachable lead from brass, bronze, and copper parts down to near 1 ppb.
 The obstacles to removal of leachable lead from the surface of the brass, bronze, and copper are:

-2. The presence of some lead metal in crystal “holes” rather than sitting on the surface of the metal in globules.
+- The presence of some lead metal in crystal “holes” rather than all of it sitting on the surface of the metal crystal structure.

-3. The presence of lead metal just below the surface of the part that might “pop up” later treatment.
+- The presence of lead metal just below the surface of the part that might “pop up” later during use.

 The removal of lead occurs in two stages:

-1. The surface conditions on the metal parts are adjusted by using CU400L to:
+- The surface conditions on the metal parts are adjusted by using a CU400L to: